Southwest Monsoon to reach Kerala around May 31 | Science-Environment

 ''This year, the Southwest Monsoon is likely to set over Kerala on May 31 with a model error of four days,'' the India Meteorological Department said on Wednesday.

-''This is not early.
-It's near normal date as the normal date for onset of monsoon over Kerala is June 1,'' IMD Director General Mrutyunjay Mohapatra said on Wednesday.
+''This is not early; it's close to the normal date,'' IMD Director General Mrutyunjay Mohapatra said.

+The date of monsoon onset over Kerala has varied widely over the last 150 years, the earliest being May 11, 1918, and the most delayed being June 18, 1972, according to IMD data.

+The crippling heat is straining power grids and drying up water bodies triggering drought-like conditions in parts of the country.
+A prediction of above-normal monsoonal rainfall, therefore, comes as a huge relief to the fast-developing South Asian nation.

+The monsoon is critical for India's agricultural landscape, with 52 per cent of the net cultivated area relying on it.
+It is also crucial for replenishing reservoirs critical for drinking water, apart from power generation across the country.

-June and July are considered the most important monsoon months for agriculture as most of the sowing for the Kharif crop takes place in this period.
+June and July are considered the most important monsoon months for agriculture because most of the sowing for the Kharif crop takes place during this period.

-The IOD is currently 'neutral' and is expected to turn positive by August.
+El Nino conditions are prevailing at present, and La Nina may set in by August-September, scientists say.

+El Nino - the periodic warming of surface waters in the central Pacific Ocean - is associated with weaker monsoon winds and drier conditions in India.
+La Nina - the antithesis of El Nino- leads to plentiful rainfall during the monsoon season.

-Another factor was a below-normal snow cover in the northern hemisphere and Eurasia.
-Historically, there was an ''inverse relationship'' between the levels of snow here and the monsoon, Mohapatra had said last month.
+Another factor is below-normal snow cover in the northern hemisphere and Eurasia.
+Historically, there has been an ''inverse relationship'' between the levels of snow here and the monsoon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)